 Detention may be assigned by the staff for unacceptable behavior or disciplinary reasons with a day's notice.
 Students are expected to report promptly to the Assistant Principal after school for detention.
 Those students not in attendance will be assigned two nights of detention unless the absence is excused by an administrator.
 Doctor or dentist appointments will require notes for the appointment.
-If the student does not serve the 2 assigned detentions, an in-school suspension will be assigned.
+If the student does not serve the 2 assigned detentions, a suspension may be assigned.
 Otherwise, all students who are in school are expected to be in attendance.
-Students assigned detention are to bring enough school related work (written work) to keep them busy.
+Students assigned detention, are to bring enough school related work (written work) to keep them busy.
 There is no talking or food allowed in detention.
-Detentions will be 45 minutes in duration and students missing detention will not be allowed to participate in any after school activities.
+Detentions will be from 3:05 - 4:00 p.m. on a full school day and 11:15 - 12:00 on a half day of school.
+Any students missing detention will not be allowed to participate in any after school activities.
 Detentions will not be switched for any after school activities.